 I had issues with Polar Vantage V on my trail runs so I actually repeated the same 10km trail run at a slower pace just to be sure.
 Here’s the same run on another occasion when the Vantage V did perform up to mark.

-The Polar Vantage V’s HR recording prowess is impressive in swimming, decent in intervals and strength training, but less so during long runs in my case.
-It is not the best optical HR sensor I’ve come across.
+The Polar Vantage V’s HR recording prowess is impeccable in swimming but in all other aspects, I wouldn’t say it’s the best optical HR sensor I’ve come across.

 POLAR VANTAGE V GPS ACCURACY